 Alba, the star of hit movies like Fantastic Four, started to form the idea of The Honest Company right around the time her first child was born in 2008.

 After experiencing an allergic reaction to laundry detergent marketed for babies, she started researching some of the most commonly used chemicals in every day products, and rightly ended up lobbying congress for chemical reform.
+Much like her entrepreneurial husband, Cash Warren, Jessica decided to take it a step further.

 The Honest Company launched in 2012 with 17 products, with sales reaching $10 million in that very first year, according to Vanity Fair.